ansermino/CodeLens/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were planned but not met/completed:

  * We weren't been able to evaluate the time it would take us to complete back-end and front-end
- * We haven't assigned the exact goals to each group member(i.e, we split a group into back-end and front-end, but not more specific)

 ## Meeting Highlights